Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Why worry about sales tax when a sales tax expert can handle everything for you?
 Speak with our CEO, Lahari Neelapareddy, to learn how we can help simplify sales tax compliance for your business!

-Understanding grocery tax by state is essential if you sell groceries, snacks, or beverages online.
+Understanding the grocery tax by state is essential if you sell groceries, snacks, or beverages online.
 Sales tax laws vary widely across the U.S., and whether your food products are taxed depends on the state—and the type of food you’re selling.

 What Counts as Grocery Food?

 When states talk about “groceries,” they typically refer to non-prepared food intended for home consumption.
-Here’s a breakdown of commonly taxed categories:
+Most states now follow the Streamlined Sales Tax (SST) definitions to determine what is exempt:

 Grocery food